bbauska/W3Cx-1of5-CSS.0x/module1/module1.md

 Effective Use of Style Sheets (updated regularly since 1997!)
 Repurposing of content

-# Module 1: Getting started with CSS   1.3 Why CSS is important   Meet CSS Zen Garden
+# Module 1: Getting started with CSS   1.3 Why CSS is important

 # Meet CSS Zen Garden